1924 Pittsburgh Panthers football team: Lafayette

 The home opener for the third year in a row was against intrastate rival Lafayette.
 Coach Sutherland's previous charges were now coached by former Pitt running back Herb McCracken.
 The Leopards with nine returning starters in the lineup beat Muhlenberg in their opening game.
 Lafayette's line was anchored by All-America end Charlie Berry.
 "The entire 1923 backfield is back at Easton, including the famous Chicknoski, whom Jock Sutherland ranks as one of the best halfbacks he ever saw....Lafayette will present at Forbes Field a team which will have the advantage over Pitt in the matter of experience."

 "The Pitt mentor fears Lafayette.
 Coach Sutherland realizes that if his pupils are not up to snuff (they) will find themselves on the short end.
 The Panther punch is still missing."
 A few Pitt players nursing minor injuries should all be fit to play on Saturday.

 Max E. Hannum of The Pittsburgh Press reported: "Herb McCracken returned to Forbes Field in a new role yesterday.
 He chaperoned a well-drilled and powerful Lafayette football team, and humbled his Blue and Gold alma mater by the score of 10 to 0, while thousands of gridiron-hungry Pittsburghers looked on."

 After a scoreless first period, Lafayette advanced the ball to the Pitt 10-yard line minutes before halftime and the Pitt defense stiffened.
 "Berry fell back to the 24-yard line for an attempted drop kick.
 It was good, sailing squarely between the uprights."
 Lafayette led 3-0 at the intermission.

 The third quarter was scoreless but in the mid-fourth period Lafayette halfback Kirkleski intercepted Jesse Brown's pass on his 45-yard line and was finally brought down on the Pitt 14-yard line.
 Six plays later, "the Pitt line was massed for a smash at center but the Lafayette field general crossed them up and pulled a reverse that sent Kirkleski across the goal line in the corner of the field.
 Berry kicked the try for point from placement."
-Final score: Lafayette 10 – Pitt 0.
-Final score: Lafayette 10 – Pitt 0 Lafayette finished the season with a 7-2 record.
+Lafayette won the game 10–0.
+They finished the season with a 7-2 record.

-The Pitt lineup for the game against Lafayette was Blair McMillin (left end),Zoner Wissinger (left tackle), Wendell Steele (left guard), Marsh Johnson (center), Ulhardt Hangartner (right guard), Thomas Murdoch (right tackle), Milo Gwosden (right end), William Ashbaugh (quarterback), John Harding (left halfback), Jesse Brown (right halfback) and Andy Gustafson (fullback).
+The Pitt lineup for the game against Lafayette was Blair McMillin (left end), Zoner Wissinger (left tackle), Wendell Steele (left guard), Marsh Johnson (center), Ulhardt Hangartner (right guard), Thomas Murdoch (right tackle), Milo Gwosden (right end), William Ashbaugh (quarterback), John Harding (left halfback), Jesse Brown (right halfback) and Andy Gustafson (fullback).
 Substitutes appearing in the game for Pitt were John Kifer, Ralph Chase, Alfred Amann, Carl Sauer, Robert Irwin, Noble Frank, Howard Linn, Oliver Harris, Frank Benedict and Harold Akins.
 The game was played in 15-minute quarters.